cwang04/LoL-Data-Analysis/README.md

 *   For the champion, we will use the OneHotEncoder to convert it into numerical data.
 *   For the league, we will first convert the league into their respected region using a dictionary, then convert it into numerical data using OneHotEncoder

-This model preforms an accuracy ~ 0.933, which isn't bad but still has many places we can improve on.
+This model preforms an accuracy ~ 0.933, on the hidden test_sample, which isn't bad but still has many places we can improve on.
 *   Issue 1: Our data compares the actual values to one and other, rather then its preformance compared to others.
 Which may protentially create a lot of unnecessary noise in our predictions
 *   Issue 2: Our model cannot differentiate edge cases.
 For example some champions are mostly played as bot but sometime also played as top, or some strategies involve having the jungler as the carry rather then the mid or bot.